dfreelon/fb_scrape_public/README.md

 # fb_scrape_public

-This script can download posts and comments from public Facebook pages.
+This script can download posts and comments from public Facebook pages and groups (__but not users__).
 It requires Python 3.

 INSTRUCTIONS